ISO (the International Organization for Standardization) is a worldwide federation of national standards

 and continual improvement, such as breakthrough change, innovation and re-organization.

-To ensure customer satisfaction, Towhidcarton Packaging Industries Co (T.C.P.I) has deployed the requirements of this standard in all its processes.
+To ensure customer satisfaction, Towhidcarton Packaging Industries Co (T.C.P.I) has deployed the requirements of this standard in all its processes and has been succeeded to earn ISO 9001 certificate in 2006 (TUV NORD CERT GmbH).

 This Occupational Health and Safety Assessment Series (OHSAS) Standard specifies requirements for an occupational health and safety